What is Klein Matterhorn/Matterhorn Glacier Paradise?

 The Peak2Peak ticket and the Peak Pass

-The Peak2Peak ticket and the Peak Pass can be used for Matterhorn Glacier Paradise and for other mountain excursions from Zermatt.
-We've explained all you need to know in our Zermatt guide.
+The Peak2Peak ticket and the Peak Pass can be used for the Matterhorn Glacier Paradise and other mountain excursions from Zermatt.
+In some cases, they're a better option than normal Matterhorn Glacier Paradise tickets.

 |